Stranger6667/css-inline/bindings/javascript/README.md

 </script>
 ```

+**NOTE**: WASM module currently lacks support for fetching stylesheets from network or filesystem.

 ## Performance

 `css-inline` is powered by efficient tooling from Mozilla's Servo project and significantly outperforms other JavaScript alternatives in terms of speed.